FAQ

 Faith rooted in fear and punishment is contrasted with the love that comes from God.
 Healing happens where fear is driven out, not reinforced.

-Recognising What Is Truly from God
+Recognizing What Is Truly From God

 And finally, Jesus is clear about how to recognise what is truly from God: